Discovering...

 Read moreThe Wind City of Africa.
 UNESCO medina, fresh seafood, art galleries, and world-class kitesurfing.

 Read moreHow to travel Morocco on a budget.
-Transport, food, accommodation, and money-saving tips.
+Transport, food, accommodation, and money-saving strategies.

-Read moreFrom beginner beach breaks to world-class barrels, Morocco's 1,835 km of Atlantic coastline has a wave with your name on it.
+Read moreFrom beginner beach breaks to world-class barrels, Morocco's 1,835 km of Atlantic coastline has a wave for every surfer.
 Grab a board and go.